Changissnz/nu_merchant_principal/README.md

 on the matter of product, product valuation, and continual lack of change in relations between the workers and the administrators.

+## Arguments in Image-Projectable Contexts <a name="p18"></a>

+Much interest is taken in the field of argument construction and execution, driven by demands in defensive competency.
+Demands in this field are somehow spurred through the spontaneity of the experience and the experience's ensuing reflection, and in many cases, compulsions to gain competency in this field are not innate, rather passed down in constructs keen on maintaining a vigilance that operates on the belief of continual sources of threats, uncontrollable and maybe unhelpable in juxtaposition to the self capable of its own improvement.
+The idea of the "self" and the "other" as a dualistic combination that become connected by great flux, asymmetry, or other mechanisms of polarity and separation is not the main topic in this discussion.
+The argument as the tool and the context as the operating environment with specific variables of qualities such as restriction, constraint, and derivation is the specific sub-field in defense that is detailed.
+The choice of using the term "defense" instead of "offense" is due to notions, to be explained, that emphasizes how certain offenses occur without ignoring their implicit weaknesses of their forward force (that is usually how offense occurs), for that would allow there to be conceptualizations expressed, justifiable through their lack of opposing views as grounds for oppositional debate, of the offense as being impeccable, godlike in another word.

+The term "argument" is a term predominantly used as a label for verbal or written forms of opposition and/or antagonism against one side, perhaps a null side, in favor of another perspective with its own rationale with options of promoting partiality through the engineering of opinions and biases.
+Arguments have orientations according to a polarity of sorts, since they fall in the spectrum of promotion and contradiction.
+Predominant forms of what are called arguments do not require there to be a rubric for civility or peacekeeping, disappointly for many that rely on verbal and written forms in their existential interests, but universalism of implementations of civility and peacekeeping encountered variants of differing styles with magnetic properties in binding and repulsing, with the resultant from these implementations non-constant by the observation of images comprised of the pertinent structures and behaviors.
+The term "fight" is a synonymous one to
+"argument", but its use, as a descriptor for non-uniting phenomena between autonomous entities, veers to those events with more volatile and/or violent practices for
+outcomes that have higher probabilities of the relation between the participants to be irreparable.